joanpao/CW_beacon_ESP32_Adafruit/README.md

 and a Si5351 (https://ea5jtt.blogspot.com/2025/09/si5351-primeros-pasos.html )with a power of 7 dB and Adafruir  Si5351 library https://github.com/adafruit/Adafruit_Si5351_Library

-There's no need calibrate you si5351
+You must calibrate you si5351 for each frecuency band

 This program is based on [https://github.com/ta2bgh/cw-beacon](https://github.com/joanpao/CW_beacon_ESP32)  and was created by EA5JTT Juanpa in 20251118